Providing free legal information and representation to the low income community since 1969.

 iii.
 Alterations to a soldier’s or mariner’s will requires the testator or a person acting in the presence and direction of the testator to sign the alteration.

 A codicil is a separate document used to modify a will.
 It can be used to make changes to an existing will without having to write a new will.
-The codicil must make it clear which sections of the will it is meant to alter, and should be dated, signed and witnessed.
+The codicil must make it clear which sections of the will it is meant to change, and should be dated, signed and witnessed.
 It should be noted that a codicil does not need to be in the same format as the will.
-This means that, for example, someone can draft a holograph codicil for a formal will.
+This means that, for example, someone can draft a holograph (handwritten) codicil to alter a formal will.

 A will can be revoked at any time.
-A testator can revoke a will so long as it is done voluntarily and with the intention to revoke.
-A testator can demonstrate this intention by:
+A testator can revoke a will so long as it is done voluntarily and with the intention to revoke the will.
+A testator can show their intention to revoke their will by:

 a.
 Making a written declaration of his/her intention to revoke a will (a codicil);